slonoed/slonoed.github.io/_posts/2017-09-08-react-animation-done-right.md

 animation, which could be accelerated by hardware.
 That's why specification [css3-animations][css3-animations] was created.

-The main difference was the declarative syntax based on CSS, which can describe the behavior of elements.
+The main difference was the declarative syntax based on CSS, which could describe the behavior of the elements.
 There are many advantages to this method.
-The main one is support for hardware acceleration for obtaining 60 fps for animations.
+The main one is the  support for hardware acceleration for obtaining 60 fps for animations.
 The downside is that it's extremely inconvenient to use such animations from JS.

-For example, to do something after the end of the animation, you have to listen the `animationend` and` webkitAnimationEnd` events on element.
+For example, to do something after the end of the animation, you have to listen the `animationend` and` webkitAnimationEnd` events on the element.

 ## React way

-From the very beginning, the developers of React suggested a way to animate components by setting the CSS classes to elements.
+From the very beginning, the developers of React suggested the way to animate components by setting the CSS classes to elements.
 And to handle addition and removal of elements they event created [addon][addon], which looks totally weird.